 8. The Rule of Thirds

 Employ the essentials of photography, specifically, “The Rule of Thirds”.
 This basic guideline proposes that the focal point of a photo should fall at the intersection of 2 equally spaced vertical and horizontal lines (essentially dividing the frame into 9 imaginary, equal parts).
 Following this rule ensures harmony and visual interest in your photos.
-Experiment by comparing a centered subject vs. one that falls on a third.
+Experiment by comparing a centred subject vs. one that falls on a third.

 Pro Tip: Cropping is your friend.
 Done well (with the rule of thirds in mind), it can turn an average photo into an excellent one.